GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 SecOps Incident Response Guide located [here](https://handbook.login.gov/articles/secops-incident-response-guide.html)

 Things to consider when assessing severity:
 * If PII is involved
 * The environment it is in and status of partner(s) impacted
 * Number of users impacted
 * Whether the issue is in a primary or secondary flow

+### High severity
-*High severity* - involves an active (launched) partner in Production environment
+Involves an active (launched) partner in Production environment

 * High-sev incidents successfully compromise the confidentiality/integrity of Personally Identifiable Information (PII), impact the availability of services for a large number of customers, or have significant financial impact.

-### **OR**
+**OR**

 * An active (launched) login.gov partner is reporting that no user can authenticate or proof.
 * Required to be addressed immediately and ongoing until resolved.

-*Medium severity*
+### Medium severity

 * Med-sev incidents represent attempts (possibly un- or not-yet-successful) at breaching PII, or those with limited availability/financial impact.

-###  **OR**
+**OR**

 * An active (Launched) login.gov partner is reporting that some users are not able to authenticate or proof in production.

-### **OR**
+**OR**

 * A partner is reporting that the sandbox/INT environment is down and no user can authenticate or proof.
 * Will be addressed immediately during business hours
 * Responders should attempt to consult stakeholders before causing downtime, but may proceed without them if they can’t be contacted in a reasonable time-frame.

-*Low Severity*
+### Low Severity
 * Low-sev incidents don’t affect PII, and have no availability or financial impact.
 A new partner recently deployed to production is launching their application after hours and reporting that users cannot authenticate or proof.
 A partner is reporting that some users are not able to authenticate or proof in sandbox/INT
 * Responders should avoid service degradation unless stakeholders agree.
 * Will be addressed in the normal course of business and prioritized against other Jira issues pending (or potentially added to the backlog for future).

-*Inspector General (IG) Requests*
+### Inspector General (IG) Requests

 * Generally expected to be answered in five business days.
 * More complicated requests may take longer; expected turnaround should be communicated.
 * On occasion, requests are deemed urgent and should be made a priority.

 ## Internal login.gov on-call guidance